 2. Apps that read your paper invoices for you

 Now you can get data from a paper receipt (or invoice) into your accounting software without going anywhere near a keyboard.
-With an app like Receipt Bank, you just photograph the receipt or invoice on your phone.
+With an app like Hubdoc you just photograph the receipt or invoice on your phone.
 Optical character recognition technology then reads the document and tells your accounting software who it’s from, when it was issued, what it’s for and how much money is owed.

 The upside of automating data entry

 Automation solves the major problems with accounting data entry by saving time, reducing costs and eliminating human error.